glasgowm148/ergonaut-handbook/Cardano.md

 {.is-info}

 Ergo was founded by Charles Hoskinson’s *“favorite technologist”*,  Alex Chepurnoy - who contributed to the development of Cardano and founded smartcontract.com (now Chainlink).
-In a interview Hoskinson described Ergo as;
+In an interview, Hoskinson described Ergo as;

 > “one of the most revolutionary cryptocurrencies ever built.
 Got so many crazy ideas like non-outsourceable puzzles and sigma protocols and pruning the blockchain and roller chains.
 All this crazy stuff.
 Even has a proof of no premine.” — Charles Hoskinson
 {.is-success}

-The main objective of Ergo is to provide financial contracts in an efficient and secure way, so that people can use them in a decentralized manner and without any need for prior trust.
-The fully Cardano-compatible PoW can make great contributions to all developers in the Cardano ecosystem.
+The main objective of Ergo is to provide financial contracts efficiently and securely so that people can use them in a decentralised manner and without any need for prior trust.
+The fully Cardano-compatible PoW can make significant contributions to all developers in the Cardano ecosystem.
 Ergo is the first blockchain to adopt the smart contract language in the same eUTxO (extended UTXO) model as Cardano, enabling Proof of Work compatibility.

 ## Security